-is a graphic novel written by Joe Kelly and illustrated by JM Ken Niimura.
+I Kill Giants is a graphic novel written by Joe Kelly (of Deadpool fame) and illustrated by J.M.
+Ken Niimura.

 Barbara Thorson is a loner.
 A misanthrope.
 A girl with a very caustic personality.
 And she's only in the fifth grade.
 Oh, yes, and she kills giants.

-- Berserk Button: If you value your face, do NOT mention Barbara's mother.
-Or her cancer.
+- Berserk Button: If you value your face, do NOT mention Barbara's mother, or her mother's cancer.

 - Good All Along: The titan really just wants to help Barbara come to terms with her mother's cancer.

-- Greek Mythology: Referenced when Barbara talks to Sophie about the origins of the giants.
+- Greek Mythology: Referenced when Barbara talks to Sophia about the origins of the giants.

 - Imaginary Friend: Barbara has a bunch of them... or does she?

-- Jerkass: Barbara, though not nearly as much as the girls who bully her.
+- Jerkass: Barbara acts pretty assholish, though not nearly as much as the girls who bully her.

 - Maybe Magic, Maybe Mundane: It's never clear if what's going on is real or all in Barbara's head.
 The ending implies that the titan may have been real.